Are you wondering how to write faster? Writing can be fun, but let's face it.

 5. Write!
 Write!
 Write.

-If you do not have any writing work, find something to read that can improve your grammar, writing, and spelling.
+If you do not have any writing work, find something to read to improve your grammar, writing, and spelling.

 6. Get enough sleep.